 Applicants for the Emergency Communications Technician Trainees (ECT-T) position must successfully complete the steps below.

 Complete the online application for the ECT-T position.
-(The online application will be posted when hiring for the position begins.)

 If you meet the minimum job qualifications as listed on the application, you will receive an email with a link to take an online test which evaluates data entry, multitasking and other job-related skills.
 You will be notified of your results within 10 days.